elestyle/elepay-ios-sdk/README.md

 From v1.2 the SDK was compiled with Swift 5.0.1.
 From v1.3.2 the SDK was compiled with Swift 5.1.
 From v1.6.0 the SDK will be compiled with Swift 5.1.2.
+From v1.7.1, the SDK will compiled with "Build for Distribution" set to YES, so you can forget the Swift version from now on.